2i2c-org/team-compass/finance/accounting.md

 CS&S generates monthly reports for our current financial situation.
 You can find them in [our financial reports folder](https://drive.google.com/drive/folders/1vM_QX1J8GW5z8W5WemxhhVjcCS2kEovN?usp=sharing).

+When these monthly reports come in, it triggers [the monthly budget projection process](monthly-process.md).

 Below are some Frequently Asked Questions along with a more detailed description of these reports.